 Parks and Recreation Master Plan Update

 The City is updating the Parks and Recreation Master Plan!
-If you want to be involved in this process, please join us at any of the eight pop-up sessions, community workshops, informational presentations to boards, commissions, and neighborhood groups, and the online survey.
-We want to hear your vision!
+If you want to be involved in this process, please join us at the upcoming community workshops.

 - Partners: MIG, Inc.

 - December 12, 2017: City Council selects MIG, Inc. as consultant team (Staff Report Item 8.B)